TeissierYannis/go-blockchain/README.md

-    createblockchain -address ADDRESS creates a blockchain and sends genesis reward to address printchain - Prints the blocks in the chain send -from FROM -to TO -amount AMOUNT - Send amount of coins
+    createblockchain -address ADDRESS creates a blockchain and sends genesis reward to address printchain - Prints the blocks in the chain send -from FROM -to TO -amount AMOUNT - Send amount of coins createwallet -  Creates a new Wallet
+    listaddresses - Lists the addresses in our wallet file
 ```